tildearrow/furnace/doc/3-pattern/README.md

 to select an area, press and hold the left mouse button. then drag the mouse and release the button to finish selection.

+you can select multiple entire rows at once by clicking and dragging on row numbers.

 right-clicking within the pattern view brings up a pop-up menu with most options from the [edit menu](../2-interface/menu-bar.md).